 Once the trolley is assembled you will need to mount the lathe to the trolley.
-Locate receiver arm on trolley so that lathe will be in upright horizontal position (with machined holes up) when it is installed, then lock the disc-lock lever firmly.
+Locate lathe arm on trolley so that lathe will be in upright horizontal position when it is installed, then lock the disc-lock lever firmly.

-1) Remove the lathe body from the shipping pallet and locate 2 bolts (35-256), 4 washers (37-454), and 2 nuts (36-020), and have ready for connection to trolley.

-2) Find another person to help lift the lathe using the handles on either end, and insert the lathe mounting bar into receiver on trolley.
-Secure with 4 bolts and washers noted in step #1.
+- 1 ) Remove the lathe body from the shipping pallet and install mounting studs under lathe in two threaded holes that correspond with the lathe trolley arm holes. - 2) Find another person to help lift the lathe using the handles on either end, and insert the lathe mounting studs into trolley arm.
+Secure with two nuts (36-001B) and flat washers (37-108).

-Cutting 4 Edge Tip
+Cutting Edge Tip

-Assemble the trolley completely then get assistance from another person to mount the lathe to the trolley.
+Assemble the trolley completely then get assistance from another person to mount the lathe on the trolley.

-VEHICLE PREPARATION
+VEHICLE PREPARATION .

-Before lifting the vehicle, the front wheels should be straight and the parking brake should be off, with the transmission in neutral.
-Electronically controlled locking differentials should be turned off as well.
+Before lifting the vehicle, the front wheels should be straight and the parking brake should be off, with the transmission in neutral, and the traction control turned off.

 - 1. Raise the vehicle according to the lift manufacturer's instructions.
 Raise until the wheel hub is about belt level. - 2.
 Check wheel bearings for damage or excessive play.
 If this or any other wheel service is required, it should be performed before match-machining the rotors as loose or damaged bearings will keep the lathe from doing the most accurate job possible. - 3.
 Remove the wheels.
-Remove the brake calipers and suspend them out of the way of moving parts such as half shafts and CV joints using the yellow S-hooks provided (pn 37-034K).
+Remove the brake calipers and suspend them out of the way of moving parts such as half shafts and CV joints using the yellow S-hooks provided (pn 37-034).
 Be sure to remove all wheels that may turn when the lathe is turned on. - 4.
-If the rotor is free on the hub, mark and remove it in order to assess the mating surface.
-Use a ScotchBriteTM type wheel on a die grinder, or other suitable wheel hub cleaning tool to remove rust or debris.
+Use Pro-Cut part number 37-996 wheel hub cleaning kit, or other suitable wheel hub cleaning tool to remove rust or debris.
 Clean all material from the mounting area. - 5.
 The rotor on the side of the vehicle that is not to be machined should be marked and removed if it is free on the hub or secured with at least 2 lug nuts.
 Match marking the rotors to the hub is very important. - 6.
 Use a micrometer to measure rotor thickness and determine how much material may be removed from the rotor by comparing to brake spec guide provided.
 Visually inspect for deep rust or grooves.
 This inspection will help determine the depth of the cut.